tchoo-oracle/jms-livelabs-staging-developer/java-management/set-up-of-management-agent/set-up-of-management-agent.md

 **On Linux**

 1. Prepare the installation script for Linux downloaded in [Lab 2](?lab=setup-a-fleet).
-Enter the following command to transfer to the remote host compute instance.
+Enter the following command to transfer the script to the remote host compute instance.

     ```
     <copy>